Free School Marsh & Michael Marsh Tracts, Saxis Wildlife Management Area

 Guard Shore is the smaller southernmost tract of Saxis WMA.
 For more information on this tract click here.

-From Previous Site on Eastern Shore Loop of VBWT:
+To Hammock Boat Ramp, from the Previous Site on the Eastern Shore Loop of VBWT:

-From Guard Shore Tract of Saxis WMA, return to the intersection of Rt 684 and Rt 779 near Bloxom.
+From the Guard Shore Tract of Saxis WMA, return to the intersection of Rt 684 and Rt 779 near Bloxom.
 Turn left onto Rt 779 and proceed 3.2 miles north.
 Turn left onto Rt 692/Main St. Continue on Rt.
 692 for 5.6 miles (Main St becomes Savannah Rd).
 Stay on Rt 692 as it turns right becoming Marsh Market Rd, then turn left on Rt 692, which becomes Belinda Rd.
 Turn left on Rt 695 and travel 0.6 miles.
-Turn left onto Rt 788/Hammock Rd and drive to end of the road.
+Turn left onto Rt 788/Hammock Rd and continue towards the Hammock Boat Ramp.